-Pursuant to the Texas Penal Code, Sections 30.06 (Trespass by License Holder with a Concealed Handgun) and 30.07 (Trespass by License Holder with an Openly Carried Handgun), a person licensed under subchapter H, Chapter 411, Government Code (Handgun Licensing Law), may not enter the UIW property with a concealed handgun, or a with a handgun that is carried openly.
+Pursuant to the Texas Penal Code, Sections 30.05(Criminal Trespass) A person may not enter the premises with a firearm, illegal knife, club or other prohibited weapon, 30.06 (Trespass by License Holder with a Concealed Handgun) and 30.07 (Trespass by License Holder with an Openly Carried Handgun), a person licensed under subchapter H, Chapter 411, Government Code (Handgun Licensing Law), may not enter the UIW property with a concealed handgun, or a with a handgun that is carried openly.
 The use, possession or carrying of any weapon, including but not limited to a concealed handgun, by any person on UIW property (except for authorized weapon(s) carried by police officers) is prohibited and in violation of State law.